open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 * `VECTOR_8`: same as `VECTOR_12` but with 8 events.

-What about time stamps?
-Well, now the timestamp is encoded in a 24 bit data buffer, separated in two events: `TIME_LOW` for the lower 12 bits, `TIME_HIGH` for the upper 12 bits.
+What about timestamps?
+Well, now the timestamp is encoded in a **24 bits** data buffer, separated in two events: `TIME_LOW` for the lower 12 bits, `TIME_HIGH` for the upper 12 bits.
 Each of these events is encoded as follows:

 ```
          4 bits                     12 bits